DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 	- Possible fix: Instead of making the buildings using models of individual blocks, we need models of "chunks" of the buildings (1 or more floors).
 - Texturing
 	- Borderlands type of textures.
 The textures need to be redone
-- More props and clutter
+- More props
-	- If we populate Aiden's level, we should be good for the rest of the levels
+	- If we populate Aiden's level, we *should* be good for the rest of the levels
-	- Debris
+	- We need debris / clutter
 	- shipping container
 ### Designer